wwdrew/react-native-numeric-textinput/README.md

 ## Supported React Native Versions

-Currently only working on iOS due to an Android issue where keyPress events aren't being fired on numeric keyboards.
+There is currently a known issue with keyPress events not firing on numeric-style keyboards.
+As a workaround, Android uses the default keyboard until this is fixed.

 ## Usage